HabitatFramework/TechnicalGuide/optimisation/optimisation.rst

 The Habitat and Land Use (HLU) GIS Tool application design has been optimised as far as possible and there are no simple technological enhancements that can be made to significantly improve performance.

-It is important therefore to ensure performance is optimised wherever possible through user configuration and operation.
+It is important therefore to ensure performance is optimised elsewhere wherever possible through user configuration and operation.
 The following suggestions show some simple approaches to improving performance.

 .. index::
-	single: Optimisation, GIS
+	single: Optimisation; GIS

 .. _gis_optimisation: